marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_016.png)

-With the tonemapping function in place, the color details on the cube are back, and we can percieve the intense brightness of the light source.
-Take a look at where i placed the tonemapping function.
+With the tonemapping function in place, the color details on the cube are back, and we can still percieve the intense brightness of the light source.
+Take a look at where i placed the tonemapping function in regards to the gamma correction function.
 The order for these two "finisher" effects matters and must be always the same: ***tonemapping first, then gamma correction***.

 What if we don't want to write the tonemapping and the gamma correction functions every time?
-There's a {jit.gl.pass} effect named ***gamma***.
+We can again use the {jit.gl.pass} effect named ***gamma***.

 ![](./images/visual-quality_017.png)